EKIVANC/crawlersample/README.md

 I think, We can easily do it by getting the content of each javascript library and comparing the content.
 However it will dramatically increase the running time of the program because of additional HTTP Requests.

+**If I spend more time:**
+-> I can focus the defects reported in SpotBugs
+-> I can implement the last bonus questions, by getting the content of JS files and comparing them.
+-> Get rid of code repeating of Abstraction in HTMLParser implementation by applying template pattern.